-This Award operates from 11 December 2015.
+This Award, made on 11 December 2015, operates from 1 June 2016.

 3. Definitions and interpretation

 Unless the context otherwise requires in this Award:

 Act means the Industrial Relations Act 2016

 afternoon shift means any shift commencing at after 1000 and before 1800 and finishing subsequent to 1800 and at or before midnight classification level comprises a minimum salary plus a number of increments in a particular stream through which employees will be eligible to progress